August- September, 2016 and May, 2017

 Wandering into the kitchen after the chef (my cousin, not really a chef, but should be), a small table was full of freshly made green and white Tagliatelle.
 Handmade this morning.

 Around the kitchen benches and placed with military precision, rested many plates and bowls for lunch’s different courses.
 My cousin had been up since 6am cooking.

 Food coma in the making….

-Of course dessert is always last, regardless of whether you’re at the point of explosion.
-Next arrived, a massive homemade Tart together with homemade biscuits, Espresso, and homemade coffee liqueur – all very divine.
-How wrong to think, lunch is finished…Gelato, to top everything off!
+Of course dessert is always last, regardless of whether you’re at the point of explosion or not.
+So, next arrived, a massive homemade Tart together with homemade biscuits, Espresso, and homemade coffee liqueur – all very divine.
+How wrong to think, lunch is finished…Gelato, to top everything off, naturally.